IIIM-IS/AERA/README.md

 This project implements AERA (Auto-catalytic Endogenous Reflective Architecture) using the Replicode programming language.

-This README file documents general information about AERA.
+For an overview, please visit https://openaera.org .
+This README file documents general information about the AERA code.

 See the file [INSTALL.md](https://github.com/IIIM-IS/AERA/blob/master/INSTALL.md) for build and install instructions.